gordon-cs/gordon-360-api/README.md

 `api/accounts/:email` Get the account with email `email`.

+`api/accounts/search/:searchString` Returns the basicinfoviewmodel with a Concatonated attribute matching some or all of the searchstring

 ### Sessions
 What is it?
 Resource that represents the current session. e.g. Fall 2014-2015.